ligato/cn-infra/docs/tutorials/04_kv-store.md

 The value above will be updated for key `/myplugin/greetings/hello`.

-To retrieve some value from a KV store we will use broker's `GetValue` method.
+To retrieve a value from a KV store we will use broker's `GetValue` method:

 ```go
 value := new(model.Greetings)